 - Death Penalty.
 I support where the possibility of false conviction is very low and the cost is reasonable.
 However, I am opposed when there is real possibility of false convictions or high cost.

 - Drugs.
-I am for decriminalization.
+I am for complete decriminalization.
 Focus on treatment for those who need it.

 - Redistribution.
 I haven’t studied the subject enough to formulate views on fair net goals of redistribution.
 I’d like to see some kind of a win-win situation.
 I am opposed to redistribution by violence.
 Redistribution should be managed by the government.
 The ideas around means tested basic income are fascinating.
 I can see how basic income could reduce the need for other redistribution programs – such as welfare.
 I imagine the U.S. could be much more efficient with aide programs, not from any research, but simply because the U.S. government is so far behind on progressive use of technology.
 Empirical studies are necessary for any government plan.
 I really like what Bill and Melinda Gates, Warren Buffet, and other wealthy individuals are doing in the private sector with the Giving Pledge.
 One thing I like about that is that some very smart individuals set up transparent organizations to manage the funds according to principles of science, accountability, and real benefits of these investments that help many individuals reduce suffering and improve well-being.

 - Personal Responsibility.
 It is your job to make good and responsible decisions and not to blame others or the society around you for your failures.